You need to prove your medicine is prescribed to you if:

 How to apply for a licence

-Fill in the application form and send it with your proof of ownership letter to the address on the form.
+Fill in the application form and send it with your letter that proves your prescription to the address on the form.

 You should apply at least 10 working days before you’re due to travel.
 Applications from outside the UK could take longer.